Referencing other material in MLA

 Peryer, Peter.
 Dead Steer.
 Chartwell Collection, Auckland Art Gallery Toi o Tamaki.
 Into the Light: A History of New Zealand Photography, by David Eggleton, Craig Potton, 2006,p.
 130.

 Published interviews are referenced like books, but the interviewee's name is put first, followed by the interview title (in quotation marks) and the name of the interviewer.
-If the interview does not have a title, use "Interview" (not italicised) in its place.
+If the interview does not have a title, use "Interview by (the interviewer's name)" (not italicised) in its place.
 If the interview was found online, give the URL as location details.

 Hu, Yaobang.
 "Interview with Hu Yaobang".
 By Lu Keng.
 Sino Daily Express, 1985, pp.1-57.